 40. The most recent SRP covered 2014-2018, and was to be revised in 2020, again targeting a five-year period; the delay in revising the SRP was to enable a new SBT rebuilding target to be adopted by the EC, and development of a new MP to be completed.
 However, the combination of other priorities and the COVID-19 pandemic resulted in a lack of time at ESC25 (in 2020) to consider a revised SRP, and discussion on a new SRP was postponed to ESC26 for subsequent approval by the Commission.
 Although some stakeholders noted that the ESC placed a low priority on long-term strategic planning, the processes within the ESC have been working well.
 However, there are some minor concerns, especially regarding the cost-benefit of some scientific activities, and efficient utilization of funding.
-The inability to access certain CDS data for SRP activities is also of concern.
+The inability to access certain CDS data for SRP activities and the absence of stereo-video for estimating the size of the catch in farming activities is also of concern.